Private Child Autism Assessment UK

 5. Liaison with School

-With your permission, we will ask your child's school to complete a questionnaire about their presentation in school.
+As part of a comprehensive child autism assessment, we will ask your child's school to complete a questionnaire about your child's presentation in school.

 6. Multi-Disciplinary Team (MDT) Meeting